philthompson10/pyqtdeploy/doc/sysroot.rst

 A component plugin is a Python module that defines a sub-class of :py:class:`pyqtdeploy.ComponentBase`.
-The sub-class must re-implement the :py:meth:`~pyqtdeploy.ComponentBase.build` method and may also re-implement the :py:meth:`~pyqtdeploy.ComponentBase.configure` method.
+The sub-class must re-implement the :py:meth:`~pyqtdeploy.ComponentBase.install` method and may also re-implement the :py:meth:`~pyqtdeploy.ComponentBase.validate` method.
 It should also include a class attribute called :py:attr:`~pyqtdeploy.ComponentBase.options` which is a sequence of :py:class:`pyqtdeploy.ComponentOption` instances that describe each of the